 Lowland Gorilla Trekking in Kahuzi Biega

-Kahuzi Beiga national park gives tourists a great opportunity of spotting a rare species of gorillas known as eastern low land gorillas; you can compare them with mountain gorillas and tell the difference with their short muzzle, large hands and stocky bodies.
-This species of gorillas can only be found in Congo.
+Kahuzi Beiga National Park offers tourists a great opportunity to spot a rare species of gorillas known as eastern lowland gorillas.
+You can compare them with mountain gorillas and tell the difference with their short muzzle, large hands, and stocky bodies.

 Wildlife Viewing & Birding

-There are various wildlife species of animals you can spot from the 136 species of mammals such as; forest elephants, giant forest genet, bongo, civets, leopards, Hylocereus, bush buffalos, aquatic genet, bushbucks, eastern needle-clawed galago, Alexander’s bush squirrel, dwarf galago, Mackclaud’s horseshoe bat other primate species include; L’Hoest monkeys, chimpanzees, red colobus, Angolan black and white colobus and many others.
+There are various wildlife species in the park, including 136 species of mammals such as forest elephants, giant forest genets, bongos, civets, leopards, Hylocereus, bush buffalos, aquatic genets, bushbucks, eastern needle-clawed galagos, Alexander’s bush squirrels, dwarf galagos, and Mackclaud’s horseshoe bats.
+Other primate species include L’Hoest monkeys, chimpanzees, red colobus, Angolan black and white colobus, and many others.

 Kahuzi Biega National Park is home to 349 species of birds recorded according to a 2003 list.
 Some examples of birds in the park include Ruwenzori turaco, Rockefeller’s Sunbird, Shelley’s crimson wing, Grauer’s broadbill, and Grauer’s warbler.

 Lwiro Sanctuary is located near the park’s headquarters.
 It was established in 2002 to protect orphaned chimpanzees and monkeys.
 The sanctuary provides education to tourists and locals about the conservation of wildlife, especially primates.
 They work together with ICCN to ensure the orphaned primates are protected.
 Entrance is only $25 for foreigners.